gemoc/ICSA2017Tutorial/readme.md

 ### 2.4 Adding OCL constraints

 In our language, you can define your static semantics (i.e., well-formedness rules) using OCL.
 Let us try to define that a state cannot have two outgoing transitions without a guard.
 To this effect, open the metamodel with the *OCLInEcore editor* via right clicking it and selecting that editor.
+Here, you can create an `invariant` for the concept `State`that restricts its outgoing transitions.

 TODO: Link OCL tutorial or point to OCL in FSM

+After creating the invariant, start the modeling workbench again and open the **BitShifting** model again.
+Rightclick on it and select validate.
+Now eclipse marks all states as erroneous as none uses a guarded transition.

-### 2.5 Complteing the dynamic semantics
+### 2.5 Completing the dynamic semantics

 For temporal constraints, we provide an implementation of the FSM dynamic semantics.
 We suggest, to restart from the FSM version in the [archive for step 2.5](https://github.com/gemoc/ICSA2017Tutorial/tree/master/2.5).
 Prior to that, delete all projects from your workspace.